 Built on the premise that greater growth will benefit our district, this approach looks to attract new businesses and residents with a ‘door wide open’ approach.
 We would build on our existing strengths to encourage more people to live and work in Kapiti and to visit.

 Developing Kapiti on the basis of this approach could see work continue to enhance the desirability and usability of our townships and their contribution to the local economy.
 Community development work could focus primarily on attracting visitors and growing employment opportunities.
 Infrastructure and town planning would need to accommodate growth.

-Complete the questionnaire to let us know what you think about the challenges we face in Kapiti and the kind of future you’d like to see for the district – or get your feedback to us in some more creative way!
+We asked people to complete the questionnaire or to get in touch during July to let us know what you think about the challenges we face in Kapiti and the kind of future you’d like to see for the district.

 Want to find out more, get more involved, or get answers to any questions about the refresh of our long term plan?
 Email us at firstname.lastname@example.org